250908-NET/hedgehog-trade-hub/UserStories.md

 4. As a user, I want to add existing items to a trade so that I can trade them with other users.

+5. As a user, I want my item to be given an estimated value so that I can trade an item I am unsure the value of.

 ## 2. Browsing & Discovering

 1. As a user, I want to browse items available for trade in the marketplace so that I can find items to trade.